 Your pets teeth will be checked at each annual health check.
 However if you are concerned or notice any of the following signs including bad breath, loose or dirty teeth, trouble eating or dropping food, aversion to hard foods and chews this is an indication to have a dental check up sooner.
 Then if required you pet can be brought in for a professional dental clean.

-A professional dental clean involves an anesthetic, full exam of every tooth, extractions of non-viable teeth and scale and polish of remaining teeth.
+A professional dental clean involves an anaesthetic, full exam of every tooth, extractions of non-viable teeth and scale and polish off remaining teeth.
 The majority of patients go home on the same day.

 We have a number of products available for preventative dental care.